bret-phillips9/PENUT-1/README.md

 # PENUT-1
-Using PENUT data to replicate Schmidt's findings on the four morbidities
+Using PENUT data to replicate Schmidt's findings on morbidities related to risk of death or impairment.